Graylog2/documentation/pages/sending_data.rst

 Content packs are bundles of Graylog input, extractor, stream, dashboard, and output configurations that can provide full support for a data source.
 Some content packs are shipped with Graylog by default and some are available from the website.
-Content packs that were downloaded from `the marketplace <http://marketplace.graylog.org>`_ can be imported using the Graylog web interface.
+Content packs that were downloaded from `the Graylog Marketplace <http://marketplace.graylog.org>`__ can be imported using the Graylog web interface.

 You can load and even create own content packs from the *System -> Content Packs* section of your Graylog web interface.

 Syslog
 ======

-Graylog is able to accept and parse `RFC 5424 <http://www.ietf.org/rfc/rfc5424.txt>`_ and `RFC 3164 <http://www.ietf.org/rfc/rfc3164.txt>`_  compliant syslog messages and supports TCP transport with both the octet counting or termination character methods.
+Graylog is able to accept and parse `RFC 5424 <http://www.ietf.org/rfc/rfc5424.txt>`__ and `RFC 3164 <http://www.ietf.org/rfc/rfc3164.txt>`__  compliant syslog messages and supports TCP transport with both the octet counting or termination character methods.
 UDP is also supported and the recommended way to send log messages in most architectures.